CAKR: Commutative algebra k-mer representations for genomics: Introduction

 Traditional approaches rely on alignment-based methods that identify substitutions, insertions, and deletions through global or local optimization.
-Tools such as {Clustal Omega}~\cite{sievers2011fast}, {MAFFT}~\cite{katoh2013mafft}, and {MUSCLE}~\cite{edgar2004muscle} are effective for closely related sequences~\cite{bleher2021topological, patino2021recombination}.
+Tools such as Clustal Omega~\cite{sievers2011fast}, MAFFT~\cite{katoh2013mafft}, and MUSCLE~\cite{edgar2004muscle} are effective for closely related sequences~\cite{patino2021recombination}.
 However, their computational cost scales poorly with sequence length and dataset size, and their accuracy deteriorates for highly divergent sequences, limiting their applicability in phylogenetics~\cite{edgar2004muscle}.
-Alignment-free methods address these limitations by mapping sequences to fixed-length vectors~\cite{vinga2014alignment}, enabling scalability~\cite{zielezinski2017alignment, bonham2014alignment} and whole-genome analysis~\cite{bernard2016alignment, zielezinski2019benchmarking}.
-Frequency-based approaches use \(k\)-mer count vectors~\cite{blaisdell1986measure}, while others employ entropy~\cite{tribus1971energy}, Lempel–Ziv~\cite{otu2003new}, or Kolmogorov complexity~\cite{li2008kolmogorov} measures.
-Although efficient, many neglect positional or structural information, limiting their performance in genetic variant analysis~\cite{zielezinski2017alignment}.